RobertaFarris93/tdep-tutorials/04_thermal_conductivity/README.md

 * supercell size
 * number of configurations used
-* range of the forces cutoffs (number of neighbours used included in the integral)
+* range of the forces cutoffs (number of neighbors used included in the integral)
 * number of iterations in the self-consistent loop

 ## Supercell size convergence